Nemocas/AbstractAlgebra.jl/docs/src/ytabs.md

 0
 ```

+Functions defined for `AbstractArray` type based on those (e.g. `length`) should work.
-Again, as in the case of `Partition` the meaning of `conj` is altered to reflect the usual meaning for Young tableaux:
+Again, as in the case of `Partition` the meaning of `conj` is altered to
+reflect the usual meaning for Young tableaux:
 ```@docs
 conj(::Generic.YoungTableau)
 ```